LIFE IN EAST VANCOUVER

 Hastings-Sunrise is an ethnically diverse community, home to larger numbers of Cantonese, Vietnamese and Italian speakers than other Vancouver neighbourhoods.
 The area is mainly residential, with a handful of businesses that are more than 40 years old.
 These include Italian delis, grocery shops and funky boutique stores.
 If you’re lucky, you’ll land some cool furniture or home decor pieces!
 On its north slope, Hastings-Sunrise has impressive views across Burrard Inlet and the mountains, while to the east it borders the City of Burnaby, at Boundary Road.
-For the most part, Hastings-Sunrise is well situated, just walking distance to downtown, Chinatown, Gastown, Commercial Drive and Trout Lake.
+For the most part, Hastings-Sunrise is well-situated and has easy accessibility to downtown, Chinatown, Gastown, Commercial Drive and North Vancouver.

 Cedar Cottage has a wide social and demographic mix, with an impressive range of ethnic groups who contribute richly to Vancouver’s cultural diversity.
 This area also has a thriving colony of artists, many in residential live/work studios.
-Cedar Cottage lies in the centre of east Vancouver, with scenic views from the top of the city’s east-west ridge, and running down to beautiful Trout Lake, an urban lake and park where families and friends gather for community events, visit the Farmer’s Market or just take a stroll around and take in the views.
+Cedar Cottage lies in the centre of East Vancouver, with scenic views from the top of the city’s east-west ridge and running down to beautiful Trout Lake, an urban lake and park where families and friends gather for community events, visit the Farmer’s Market or just take a stroll around and take in the views.